Cook, Serve, Delicious!: Reception

+Other titles

-Sequels
+Sequels and spin-off

 Vertigo Gaming announced that a sequel to the game, entitled Cook, Serve, Delicious!
-2 was to be released on August 24, 2017, and also for a release on MacOS, Linux, and PlayStation 4.
-The game was delayed, and eventually released on September 13, 2017.
+2 was to be released on 24 August 2017, and also for a release on MacOS, Linux, Xbox One and PlayStation 4.
+The game was delayed, and eventually released on 13 September 2017 for computers and 10 April 2019 for consoles.
 Cook, Serve, Delicious!
-2 boasted over 180 food types, in comparison to the original's 30, with food being split into entrées, side dishes and drinks.
-It has also added improved graphics, as well as the ability to customise the restaurant's aesthetics.
+2 boasts over 180 food types, in comparison to the original's 30, with food being split into entrées, side dishes and drinks.
+It also includes improved graphics, as well as the ability to customize the restaurant's aesthetics.

-Cook, Serve, Delicious!
-3 was announced in August 2019 with planned early access release in January 2020.
-The game is planned for Microsoft Windows, PlayStation 4, Xbox One, and Nintendo Switch.
-The game fully released on October 14, 2020.
-The sequel is more story-driven than the previous games, taking place in an apocalyptic future, with the player a human chef aboard a food truck manned by robotic assistants, competing in a national food truck championship.
-Reflecting this, the game eliminates the chores of running the restaurant, while the player must be ready to serve numerous dishes when they arrive at each stop along the route.
-Cook Serve Forever is planned for release in early access in April 2023, along with a demo that was launched in January 2023.
+Another sequel, Cook, Serve, Delicious!
+3, was announced in August 2019 with planned early access release in January 2020.
+The game fully released for Microsoft Windows, PlayStation 4, Xbox One, and Nintendo Switch on October 14, 2020.
+This particular game is more story-driven than the previous games, taking place in a post-apocalyptic future, with the player taking the role of a human chef aboard a food truck served by robotic assistants, competing in a national food truck championship.
+Reflecting this, the game eliminates the chores of running the restaurant, while the player must be ready to serve numerous dishes at every stop along the route.

+A spin-off, Cook Serve Forever, was released in early access in May 2023, along with a demo that was launched in January 2023.
 Vertigo considered Cook Serve Forever their biggest cooking game to date yet.
+The game was released on July 31, 2025.

+Remaster

+A remastered version of Cook, Serve, Delicious!, titled Cook, Serve, Delicious: Re-Mustard!, was announced by Vertigo Games in July 2023 to celebrate the 10th anniversary of the original game.
+Re-Mustard!, besides featuring improved graphics, will include additional story elements to better tie in with the stories of the sequels in the series.
+Other new features to be included are ten new foods, additional side quests, and a Typing Mode option for the computer versions of the game, where the ingredients are added by typing in their names, as well as the Chill difficulty, which did not exist in the original game.